vivianneyee/Middle-School-Management-App/README.md

 - The system shall not store any personal subscriber data such as their name, birthday, etc.
 - The system shall allow users to personalize which notifications they can receive

-## Meeting Minutes
+## Client Meeting Minutes
 01-19-2023
-- brainstorm ideas with client
+- brainstorm ideas
 - narrow down core functionalities

 02-03-2023
-- show sketch of app to client and get feedback
+- show sketch of app and get feedback
 - plan for next meeting

 02-09-2023